RISE-UNIBAS/humanities_data_benchmark/docs/index.md

 ## Leaderboard

 The table below shows the **global average performance** and **cost efficiency** of each model across the four core benchmarks:
 [bibliographic_data](benchmarks/bibliographic_data/), [fraktur](benchmarks/fraktur/), [metadata_extraction](benchmarks/metadata_extraction/), and [zettelkatalog](benchmarks/zettelkatalog/).
-The "Cost per Point" column shows how much each performance point costs in USD, helping you identify the most cost-effective models for your research.
+The "Cost per Point" column shows the normalized cost efficiency—calculated as the average of per-benchmark cost/point ratios to account for different benchmark scales, helping you identify the most cost-effective models for your research.
 Only models with results in all four benchmarks are included.
 Click on any column header to sort the table.

 <div>
 <table id="leaderboard-table" style="width:100%; border-collapse: collapse; margin-bottom: 20px;">